Categories

 Is the distance from the store convenient?
 Is it a generally safe neighbourhood?
 Looking at the property from a resident’s perspective offers you the opportunity to have an objective look at its weaknesses.

-7. Building a Budget
+7. Building A Budget

 This is one of the most important aspects of commercial real estate investment criteria.
 If you are new to investing, you may place all of your focus on the operating expenses.
 Instead, you want to develop a budget that factors everything about the building from scratch.